-^{136.} Supra, note 88, Art.2, para.
+^{153.} Supra, note 95, Art.2, para.
 2.

-^{137.} European Union, Council Directive of 25 July 1985 on the approximation of the laws, regulations and administrative provisions of the Member States concerning liability for defective products, (85/374/EEC), Art.
-12. The proposed new EU Product Liability Directive referred to in Chapter 4 would contain a similar provision.
+^{154.} European Union, Council Directive of 25 July 1985 on the approximation of the laws, regulations and administrative provisions of the Member States concerning liability for defective products,

-nate liability as other businesses and research organizations must do, they may be unable to continue on an innovative path.
+Some might argue that the risks associated with autonomous artificial intelligence and emergence are such that restriction or removal of the ability to disclaim or contract out of liability for them is warranted.
+On the other hand, if developers and operators of artificial intelligence systems cannot manage their exposure to indeterminate liability as other businesses and research organizations must do, they may be unable to continue on an innovative path.
 This is especially true with respect to developers of generic or open-source artificial intelligence that can be used by any unascertained third parties and incorporated in applications of which the developer of the original generic or open-source module has no knowledge.

-How an appropriate balance may be struck between adequate legal protection for the public and the need of industry and scientific organizations to manage their liability exposure in order to remain viable enterprises is a very difficult question.
-The Project Committee has not yet formed a settled view, but we invite comment from readers on whether, and to what extent, it should be possible to disclaim, exclude, or limit liability for harm caused by artificial intelligence.
+How an appropriate balance may be struck between adequate legal protection for the public and the need of industry and scientific organizations to manage their liability exposure in order to remain viable enterprises is a very complex question.
+Respondents to the consultation paper either did not comment on contractual exclusion and limitation of liability, or suggested only that it is a matter for legislatures to resolve on the basis of policy.
+Members of the Project Committee have divided views.
+As a result, this report does not contain a recommendation for any special rule of law concerning the extent to which it should be possible to disclaim, exclude, or limit liability for harm caused by artificial intelligence.